Recommended ways to communicate in Canvas

 Announcements work particularly well when responses are not expected.
 If comments are allowed, it should be to give students a chance to ask clarifying questions that the entire course should know.
 However, when the goal is to collect questions from the students, it is better that you create a discussion forum with a title such as "FAQ" or "Ask your questions about the course here".

-Read more about the Announcement function .
+Read more about the Announcements in Canvas .

 Inbox in anticipation of personal questions

 Messages sent via Inbox differ from Announcements in that it reaches the students as individuals and the function is in the global navigation menu instead of in the course menu, which increases the risk of students confuses information from different courses.

 Messages can be sent to individuals, entire courses or certain course sections, but all responses will come separately from individual students.
 The recommendation is therefore that messages via Inbox are mainly used for two-way communication, ie. when response is expected, or one-way communication to a selection of students.
 We also recommend that you are clear with which course the message comes from to make it easier for the students, for example by writing the course name or course code in the subject line.